Financial planning tools and services to put you on the path to the future you want

-Believe it or not, some European countries have the most secure retirements.
+Believe it or not, European countries have the most secure and best retirements.
 However, Americans can emulate their type of financial security using their own resources here.

-According to the 2019 Natixis CoreData Global Retirement Index, seven of the top 10 best countries for retirement are located in Europe, out of all the nations analyzed in Natixis’ study.
+According to the 2021 Natixis CoreData Global Retirement Index, 7 of the top 10 best countries for retirement are located in Europe, out of all the nations analyzed in Natixis’ study.

 The index ranks countries based on four themes covering key aspects for welfare in retirement:

 The top 10 nations for retirees in 2021 are: Iceland, Switzerland, Norway, Ireland, Netherlands, New Zealand, Australia, Germany, Denmark, and Canada.
 (The United States is now ranked as the 17th best place to be retired.)

 Key factors contributing to European countries’ high rankings include high per capita wealth, sound financial systems, universal healthcare systems, and government policy geared toward ensuring high standards in terms of the environment and overall well-being of citizens.

 The United States, meanwhile, is benefiting from increasing economic stability but is negatively impacted by government indebtedness, rising inflation rates, income inequality, and a healthcare system that doesn’t live up to its highest-in-the-world expenditures.

 Employers, governments, and individuals comprise the three legs of the global retirement savings stool, and each has a role to play in improving the state of savings around the world.